 From the Devices page, you can access the controller thermostat device to manually adjust settings, or control the device state with Rule Machine rules or other apps.

-When the thermostat is controlled, you will generally want to use this controller thermostat device in apps or when manually making adjustments — remember, it takes control over the "real" thermostat, so any changes you make to the real thermostat directly may soon be overridden.
+When the thermostat is controlled, you will generally want to use this controller thermostat device in apps or when manually making adjustments.
+Remember, it takes control over the "real" thermostat, so any changes you make to the actual thermostat directly may soon be overridden.